-Towards the end of the month is an ideal time to prune to Hybrid tea (large-flowered) and Floribunda (cluster flowered) roses.
+Towards the end of the month is an ideal time to prune Hybrid tea (large-flowered) and Floribunda (cluster flowered) roses.
 Cut away any dead, diseased and damaged wood.
 Prune back until healthy green (not brown) wood is reached.
 Also cut out any thin, twiggy wood and crossing branches.

 A mild weekend in February is an ideal time to plant a hedge.
 Popular varieties that can be planted now include:

-February is also the month to prune buddleia, Spiraea japonica, tamarisk and hydrangea (Hydrangea paniculata).
+This is also the month to prune buddleia, Spiraea japonica, tamarisk and hydrangea (Hydrangea paniculata).
 The woody growth made last year should be cut back hard to one or two buds from the old wood.
 If the plant is young, leave some of the strong new growth to build up the plant's framework.